jvelilla/ReactWebPackEWF/Readme.md

 #### Add WebPack Configuration file.

-We will create a file named `webpack.config.js` to put all our configuration.
-Creat the file `webpack.config.js` at the root folder of the project.
+We will create a file named `webpack.config.js` to put all our configurations.
+Create the file `webpack.config.js` at the root folder of the project.

 ```
 touch webpack.config.js